vwala/docs/content/influencer/getting-started.md

 What do I do as an influencer?
 ------------------------------

-When you join a store's influencer marketing program, you will be issued a unique, personalised influencer link and discount code for that store.
-Your job is to use your link or discount code to promote the store's brand and products via your website, blog or social media channel(s).
-You can do this in a few ways:
+When you join a store's influencer marketing program, you will be issued a unique, personalised link and discount code for that store.
+Your job is to use your link or code to promote the store's brand and products via your website, blog or social media channel(s).
+You can do this in many ways, for example:

+*   Posting your personal content that promotes the brand's products
-*   Creating product review blogs / vlogs.
+*   Creating product review blogs or vlogs.
 E.g. a Youtube review
-*   Share the store's branding, posts or ads (with your link/code included)
+*   Sharing the store's posts or ads (with your link/code included)
+*   Word of mouth marketing

 Where do I get my influencer link / discount code?
 --------------------------------------------------